Secure Pastebin with Advanced Encryption

 Key Management

-# Enhanced interactive key management (recommended)
+# Enhanced interactive mode (recommended)

 dedpaste keys:enhanced

-dedpaste keys --add alice
+dedpaste keys --github torvalds

 # Import from Keybase

-dedpaste keys --add bob --keybase bob_username
+dedpaste keys --keybase username

 # List all stored keys